crhall-writing/crhall-writing.github.io/_poems/short-jeremiad.md

 and what a shame you stay the same
 you claim to have all the knowledge, the whole shebang;
 but you prefer to quiver and remain
-in a dark-lit bedroom with insults.
+in a dark-lit bedroom, and to derogate.

 how does it feel
 to waste your humanity?